 Profitable and sustainable dairy system

-The Dairy Research programme in the Teagasc Agricultural College in Ballyhaise, County Cavan has been running for 17 years with a continued focus on developing profitable grazing systems for the Border, Midlands and Western regions
+The Dairy Research programme in the Teagasc Agricultural College in Ballyhaise, County Cavan has been running for 17 years with a continued focus on developing profitable grazing systems for the Border, Midlands and Western regions.

-Dairy farmers from surrounding counties attended a Dairy Open Day at the college on Wednesday, 13 July and heard how large quantities of high quality pasture can be grown and efficiently utilised within the Border, Midlands, Western region when appropriate grazing management practices are adopted.
+Dairy farmers from surrounding counties attended a Dairy Open Day at the college yesterday, Wednesday, 13 July and heard how large quantities of high quality pasture can be grown and efficiently utilised within the Border, Midlands, Western region when appropriate grazing management practices are adopted.

 Principal of the Teagasc Ballyhaise College, John Kelly said; “Farming sustainably has increased in focus on our programmes and, as a Teagasc Signpost farm, we utilise the college natural resources with all students to deliver a specific module on Sustainable Farming in the Environment.
 The farm including its soils, biodiversity and watercourses are a critical resource that we can further utilise to impart knowledge to all those attending.”